jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 # Introduction
 Analysis of genotypes and gene expression phenotypes (eQTLs) using ADAM and Spark

-This demonstration program performs linear regression of genotype against gene expression phenotypes (eQTL analysis), making use of ADAM Parquet Genotype file format as input, and Spark to perform computation which scales easily on cloud compute clusters.
+This demonstration program performs linear regression of genotypes against gene expression phenotypes (eQTL analysis), making use of ADAM Parquet Genotype file format as input, and Spark to perform computation which scales easily on cloud compute clusters.

 Technologies used here include:
 * [ADAM](https://github.com/bigdatagenomics/adam) from [Big Data Genomics](http://bdgenomics.org)